Puss in Boots (2011 film): Production

-During the film's production, the filmmakers struggled for a long time about including the Giant from "Jack and the Beanstalk", an English fairy tale from which the magic beans and the castle in the clouds were borrowed from.
+During the film's production, the filmmakers struggled for a long time about including the Giant from "Jack and the Beanstalk", an English fairy tale from which the magic beans and the castle in the clouds were borrowed.
 As the filmmakers had already figured out the Giant's world, the Giant itself was challenging for them.
 They wanted to depict him faithfully like the classic fairy tale legend giant, but despite how hard they tried to incorporate him into the story, his presence turned out to be predictable.
 In the end, it was decided to have the Giant killed off offscreen in order to subvert fairy tales’ expectations.

 Antonio Banderas reprised his role as Puss in Boots from the Shrek films.
-According to Miller, the crew wanted to cast Zach Galifianakis, Billy Bob Thornton, Amy Sedaris and Salma Hayek early on during production.
+According to Miller, the crew wanted to cast Zach Galifianakis, Billy Bob Thornton, Amy Sedaris, and Salma Hayek early on during production.
 As Humpty Dumpty was Galifianakis' first voiceover role, he was allowed to improvise by the filmmakers.
 Similarly, Thornton enjoyed the experience of voicing Jack as he was looking to challenge himself with a role out of his comfort zone.
-Sedaris, with whom Miller had worked before with Shrek the Third, improvised most of her dialogue as Jill, giving almost fifty different versions of her scripted lines.
+Sedaris, with whom Miller had worked before on Shrek the Third, improvised most of her dialogue as Jill, giving almost fifty different versions of her scripted lines.
 Except for Puss, the film features new characters.
 Citing the co-writer, David H. Steinberg, "It doesn't overlap with Shrek at all.
-Partly that was done to tell an original Puss story, but partly because we didn't know what Shrek 4 were going to do with the characters and we couldn't write conflicting storylines."
+Partly that was done to tell an original Puss story, but partly because we didn't know what Shrek 4 was going to do with the characters and we couldn't write conflicting storylines."
 The film was teased in Shrek Forever After, when Shrek finally shuts the book titled "Shrek", and puts it away next to a book titled "Puss in Boots".

 Puss in Boots is the first DreamWorks Animation film that was partly made in India.
 A Bangalore studio owned by Technicolor, which had mainly worked on TV specials and DVD bonus material, spent six months animating three major scenes in the film.
-The outsourcing had financial advantages, with 40% less labor costs than in the US, but the primary reason for outsourcing to India was lack of personnel, due to the studio producing as many as three films a year.
+The outsourcing had financial advantages, with 40% fewer labor costs than in the US, but the primary reason for outsourcing to India was the lack of personnel, due to the studio producing as many as three films a year.

 Music

 Henry Jackman, the composer for Puss in Boots, utilized folk instruments of traditional Latin music.
 Inspired by Spanish composer Manuel de Falla, Jackman blended guitars and Latin percussion with an orchestral sound influenced by Claude Debussy and Maurice Ravel.
 Mexican guitar duo Rodrigo y Gabriela contributed to Jackman's score, and two of their songs, "Diablo Rojo" and "Hanuman", were included in the soundtrack.
 Lady Gaga's song "Americano" was also featured in the film.
 The soundtrack for the film, featuring the original score by Jackman, was released on October 26, 2011, by Sony Classical.

+On December 5, 2011, Paramount and DreamWorks released the complete score as part of their "For Your Consideration" (FYC) campaign.